ngroebner/specufex-cookiecutter/README.md

 A custom directory structure for machine learning experiments based on [cookiecutter-data-science](http://drivendata.github.io/cookiecutter-data-science/)

-## Things to add

-- Documentation!
-- init git repo, either in makefile or post hooks - better in make for reproducibility and transparency, since the post hook won't travel with the created repo
-- run initial make process in post hook?
-Could be an option in setup process.
-- choose package/environment manager - conda, poetry
-- first map out the entire environment and package management process

 ## Requirements to use the cookiecutter template

 - Python 3.6+